JoshuamURD/notes/content/Areas/Books/A Pale View of Hills - Kazuo Ishiguro.md

 As the narrator switches between past and "present", it becomes clear that Japan has had drastic culture changes in a fast period - or perhaps faster than it previously had.
 Etsuko's father-in-law, Orgota, comes to stay at their place for a brief period.
 Through the dialogues between Etsuko and Ortoga, and Etsuko and her youngest daughter, we read through their dialogue that between each generation history has molded them.
 They expect certain things of society and the people around them but often times those

 Ultimately, I'm hoping that there will be some redemption for the story and message of this book at the end.
 The author has made this book inscrutably subtle - apparently this is not an uncommon reaction either.

+I finished.
+The book was one of those one's you can look back on and say: "that was good", but its message was subtle.
+The overarching motif was of cultural change - especially cultural change in post war Japan.
+Japan quickly became Westernized after the second world war and its older generations had difficulties in adapting.